Non-linear magnons and exchange Hamiltonians of delafossite proximate quantum spin liquids: Experiments and Results

-We measured the KYbSe$_2$ scattering in the $hhl$ scattering plane using the CNCS spectrometer~\cite{CNCS} at Oak Ridge National Laboratory's Spallation Neutron Source~\cite{mason2006spallation}.
-The sample was mounted in a dilution refrigerator and oriented with the $[1\bar{1}0]$ direction along a vertical magnetic field.
-The scattering was measured at applied fields of 0~T, 4~T, and 8~T at a 100~mK base temperature, with a 12~K zero field data set collected and subtracted as background (see Supplemental Information for details \cite{SuppMat}).
-The data are shown in Fig. \ref{flo:NeutronScattering}.
+We measured the KYbSe$_2$ and NaYbSe$_2$ scattering in the $hhl$ scattering plane using the CNCS spectrometer~\cite{CNCS} at Oak Ridge National Laboratory's Spallation Neutron Source~\cite{mason2006spallation}.
+The data for KYbSe$_2$ are shown in Figs. \ref{flo:NeutronScattering} and \ref{flo:Ldependence}, and the plateau field data for NaYbSe$_2$ are shown in Fig. \ref{flo:NYS_NLSWfit} (the low field NaYbSe$_2$ scattering will be published in a separate paper).

-The zero field neutron scattering in Fig. \ref{flo:NeutronScattering} shows a diffuse continuum with a sharp lower bound becoming gapless at $(1/3,1/3,0)$ as reported previously \cite{scheie2021_KYS}.
-When the magnetic field is set to within the plateau field (4~T), well-defined spin wave modes appear, similar to what was reported in CsYbSe$_2$ \cite{xie2021field}.
+The zero field KYbSe$_2$ neutron scattering in Fig. \ref{flo:NeutronScattering} shows a diffuse continuum with a sharp lower bound becoming gapless at $(1/3,1/3,0)$ as reported previously \cite{scheie2021_KYS}.
+When the magnetic field is set to within the plateau field (4~T), well-defined spin wave modes appear, similar to what was reported in CsYbSe$_2$ \cite{xie2021field,xie2022complete}.
 When the magnetic field is increased further beyond the plateau field, the well-defined modes disappear, replaced again by broad, diffuse features---although there are sharply defined features at $hh= (0,0)$ and $(1/3,1/3)$ at 8~T as shown in Fig. \ref{flo:NeutronScattering}(i)-(l).
-At all fields, there is no detectable dispersion in the $\ell$ direction (right columns of Fig. \ref{flo:NeutronScattering}), signaling highly two-dimensional magnetism and very weak interplane exchange.
-However, at 4~T there is noticeable intensity modulation in the modes, as shown in Fig. \ref{flo:NeutronScattering}(g).
-This signals nonzero interplane correlations.
-However, the elastic scattering shows that these correlations do not extend beyond one neighboring triangular plane (see Supplemental Information \cite{SuppMat}).